 Staff and Board Development and Training continued throughout the year.
-Several staff policies were developed, reviewed, amended, and approved by the FGPSC.
+Five staff policies were developed, reviewed, amended, agreed with staff, approved by the FGPSC, and then brought to the Board for ratification.

 Project Team Meetings between all Development and Senior Development Officers took place fortnightly.